ShinySyntax/LogisticM/readme.md

 ### How to use lock and pause?
 The contract is lock by default.
-This means some operation can only by done in a certain context: transfer a token is only doable trough `send` and `receive` methods (`HandoverImplementation`).
+This means some operation can only be done in a certain context: transfer a token is only doable trough `send` and `receive` methods (`HandoverImplementation`).